 Reaching Daily Dietary Fiber Needs

 White bread, pasta and white rice are all sources of carbohydrates.
 However, they are refined and low in dietary fiber.
 Making half of your grains whole grains is a healthier lifestyle choice for you and your family.
-There are many delicious whole-grain options including crackers, bread, pasta, cereals, brown rice and whole-grain corn tortillas.
+There are many delicious whole-grain options including crackers, bread, pasta, cereals, freekeh, bulgur, brown rice and whole-grain corn tortillas.
+Other examples include whole wheat roti, chapati, buckwheat, millet and barley.

 Children have different dietary fiber needs depending on their age: